francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 1. **Enumeration**: Identifying systems, domains, trust relationships, and potential misconfigurations.
 2. **Initial foothold**: Gaining a stable entry point on each target server through techniques consistent with real-world post-exploitation (e.g., abusing permissions or roles rather than relying on patchable CVEs).
 3. **Privilege Escalation and Lateral Movement**: Elevating privileges or moving across the environment through legitimate AD functionalities, to consolidate access and gather critical information (domain credentials, sensitive data, etc.).
-4. **Documentation and Mitigation**: Documenting all findings, methods, and mitigation ideas in a clear, detailed manner to reflect a genuine attacker mindset while offering practical defensive measures.
+4. **Documentation**: Documenting all findings, methods, in a clear, detailed manner to reflect a genuine attacker mindset.

 By the conclusion of this report, the reader should understand both the **tactical steps** used (commands, scripts, screenshots) and the **rationale** behind them, why each approach was chosen, the potential threats posed to real environments, and how these threats might be prevented in a production setting.